Movin' (brand): Format background

 Until late 2008, only a single "MOViN'" outlet had outright flipped formats, but since then, four more stations have dropped the brand.
-The first, KVMX/Portland, Oregon evolved to Rhythmic contemporary in May 2008 as Jammin 107.5.
-Its former sister station, KMVK/Dallas, Texas, evolved to Spanish Hot Adult Contemporary in February 2009, followed by WMUV/Jacksonville, Florida's flip to Classic country that same month.
-The other, WMVN/St. Louis, began shifting towards an Adult Hot Hits/CHR Top 40 direction in 2007, only to drop the format in October 2008 for Christmas music until January 2009, when they flipped to sports.
+The first, KVMX/Portland, Oregon evolved to rhythmic contemporary in May 2008 as Jammin 107.5.
+Its former sister station, KMVK/Dallas, Texas, evolved to Spanish hot adult contemporary in February 2009, followed by WMUV/Jacksonville, Florida's flip to classic country that same month.
+The other, WMVN/St. Louis, began shifting towards an adult Hot Hits/CHR top 40 direction in 2007, only to drop the format in October 2008 for Christmas music until January 2009, when they flipped to sports radio.
 KMVN in Los Angeles dropped MOViN on April 15, 2009 and outsourced the station's operations to a Mexican radio network, Grupo Radio Centro, based in Mexico City.
-However, in April 2011 one station in Norfolk, WKUS, picked up the branding for their flip from Urban AC, while the following September it saw KYMV dropping the brand for '80s-based Variety Hits.
+However, in April 2011 one station in Norfolk, WKUS, picked up the branding for their flip from urban AC, while the following September it saw KYMV dropping the brand for '80s-based variety hits.
 In August 2012, KNLT/Anchorage, the sister station of KMVV, picked up the format after latter dropped it in November 2011.
 Today, the "MOViN" brand is used on three stations.

+On December 26, 2024 at midnight, WMOV rebranded as Party 107-7, after their annual flip to Christmas music.
+Leaving only KQMV and KMVN as the remaining 2 stations still using the brand.